If you would like to start this series from the beginning, go to How to Find Happiness: 10 Lessons to Change Your Life.

 Stars have become my own personal “gratitude trigger” – they remind me to have a quiet moment with myself to say thank you.

 Thinking these thoughts, making these choices, doing what’s in our power to make us happier, spending our time wisely – it’s all up to us.
-We must decide we are worthy and deserving and do it as often as we can.
-It’s a change worth making and a chance worth taking.
+We must decide we are worthy and deserving and do it as often as we can because it’s a change worth making and a chance worth taking.

 Have some fun with this.
 Here’s an idea.
 Is there something that really irritates you?